 The wonder of Estes Park lies in the natural beauty that surrounds this majestic mountain village.
 Cradled on three sides by Rocky Mountain National Park and edged by the national forest on the fourth, Estes is surrounded by protected lands that offer natural habitat to hundreds of animal species.
 Whether you are backpacking deep into the backcountry or driving through town, you are very likely to encounter some of our wilder residents.
 Prepare to be awed!

 The Big Guys (and Gals)

 When it comes to wildlife encounters, often the most jaw-dropping are with the larger animals.
 In the Estes Valley and the national park, this typically means sighting regal elk and charismatic mule deer.
 With around 3,000 elk in Rocky Mountain National Park and Estes Park, interactions between humans and elk are a daily occurrence.
-Fall and spring offer magical elk viewing thanks to the rut (mating) and calving seasons, respectfully.
+Fall and spring offer magical elk viewing thanks to the rut (mating) and calving seasons, respectively.
 While these can be fascinating sights to behold, viewers should take precautions as the elk can be much more aggressive during these times, the cows defending their young in the spring and the bulls defending their harems in the fall.
 See our safety tips for additional information.

 Similar to elk, mule deer abound throughout the area and, while much more skittish, will often ‘pose' for pictures with their wide, dewy eyes looking straight at your lens.
 Into the wilderness guests may glimpse one of the park's most mysterious animals, the moose.
 Most often seen past Trail Ridge Road's Alpine Visitor Center, on the western side of the park, these incredible creatures can occasionally be spotted in the Wild Basin area, near Cub Lake or along Fall River Road.
 Keep your eyes peeled for these massive mammals - they're surprisingly hard to spot!